Finding a Top Financial Advisor Firm in Buffalo, New York

 John Sanderson founded the firm in 2001 and remains the majority owner.
 He is a certified public accountant (CPA) and also earned the designation of certified investment management analyst (CIMA).
 Before creating the firm, Sanderson spent 27 years at Ernst & Young, one of the largest accounting firms in the world.
 A graduate of Niagara University, Sanderson is a lifelong resident of western New York.

 Sanderson Wealth Management Investment Strategy

 Wealth management specialists at Sanderson Wealth use a five-step process with clients.
 First, they’ll analyze your current position and future needs.
 Next is your investment policy statement.
 This is built on your time horizon, risk tolerance, cash-flow needs and other relevant personal financial information.
 The firm is a follower of the popular "modern portfolio theory," which heavily emphasizes balancing risk and maximizing returns through asset allocations.

 Step three entails determining your asset allocation.
 The company categorizes investments into three buckets: core bonds and cash, global stocks and non-traditional assets.
 After that, your specialist will select managers and implement your personal investment strategy.
 The last step is ongoing portfolio monitoring, reporting and rebalancing.

 Sterling Investment Counsel

-This fee-based firm is the newest in our Buffalo top 10, having formed in 2016.
-Sterling Investment Counsel (SIC), has six advisors and manages more than 350 accounts.
-The firm has $204 million in assets under management and has no required minimum to become a client.
+This fee-based firm is one of the youngest on our list, having formed in just 2016.
+Sterling Investment Counsel (SIC) has several advisors managing hundreds of accounts.
+The firm has hundreds of millions in assets under management and has no required minimum to become a client.